Post-Conviction Relief in Utah: When the Appeal Is Over but the Fight Is Not

 An appeal is a formal request to a higher court to review a lower court’s decision for legal error.
 It is not a new trial — no new witnesses testify and no new evidence is introduced.
 The Utah Court of Appeals and Utah Supreme Court review the written record and the parties’ legal briefs to determine whether the trial court correctly applied the law.
 In family law cases, that includes whether the court properly applied standards governing custody, property division, and alimony under Utah’s statutory framework.

-If the notice of appeal is not filed within 30 days of the entry of judgment, the Utah Court of Appeals loses jurisdiction over the case — regardless of how strong the underlying legal arguments are.
+If the notice of appeal is not filed within 30 days, the Utah Court of Appeals loses jurisdiction — regardless of how strong the underlying legal arguments are.
 There is no good-cause exception for most civil appeals.
-In limited circumstances, a motion to reinstate the appeal may be available if the failure to file was caused by excusable neglect, but this remedy is narrow and unreliable.
+In limited circumstances, a motion to reinstate may be available if the failure was through no fault of the appellant, but this remedy is narrow.
 If you are approaching the deadline, contact Lotus Appellate Law immediately.

 An appeal generally takes about two years, from start to finish.
 There are some outliers that may take more time or less time, but the entire process is usually around two years.